clamstew/jods/docs/blog/2025-05-03-jods-journey.md

 }
 ```

-The simplicity compared to some other libraries surprised me.
+The simplicity compared to some other libraries surprised me 🤔.
 No need for selectors, actions, or reducers — just directly use the object.
-That "aha moment" when I realized I could just write `user.mood = "sneaky"` and have the UI update automatically was when I knew this approach had merit.
+That "aha moment" when I realized I could just write `user.mood = "sneaky"` and have the UI update automatically was when I knew this approach had merit. 🙌

 ## The Signal Revolution